sobisonator/chartermap/TextToDB/documentation/CRM.md

 - Property tables are lists of relationships between two objects of different classes, all sharing a type of relationship (their "property")
 The only exception to this is the characters table, whose column forms_part_of implies a TXP17 relationship to the referenced text

+## Shared properties
+By the way that markups are linked to the text, it will be possible to identify where markups are linked where they share association with the same characters.
+The association can be described by a ratio of two percentages, where the percentage overlap of either markup is displayed.

+e.g. ++//markup one (//) covers this text// and markup two (++) covers the whole text++

+With markup 1 selected and 74 characters in the text (ignoring the markup delineators // and ++) the ratio is 100:43, because markup 1 overlaps 100% with markup 2, and markup 2 overlaps 43% with markup 1.

+From this, associations can be drawn.
+One can ask the questions of selected markups:
+- Does the name of king X always appear in a certain script?
+- What is the level of association between the Old English language and any given script, or hand?

+## General textual properties
+Because of the positional metadata available for all characters in texts, markups can also provide implicit information about the position of or amount of text used to contain information.
+Does the name of King X always appear in the first 100 characters in all charters?
+Perhaps certain phrases are always above or below a certain length in characters.

 ## Database tables
 Each table is listed by its English name and its CRMTex class in parentheses.
 The description lays out the contents of the table rows.